In-Depth Analysis of EIGRP and OSPF in CCIE Enterprise Infrastructure

 • Metric Calculation: Relies on cost, calculated as the inverse of bandwidth, ensuring optimal path selection.

-• Convergence: Efficient, with frequent updates and a hierarchical area design that reduces the scope of route calculations.
+• Convergence: Efficient, with frequent updates and a hierarchical area design that reduces the scope of route calculation.

 • Administrative Distance: OSPF routes have an AD of 110, providing a balance between trust and preference.